vuejs/v2.vuejs.org/src/v2/guide/comparison.md

 - It only offers a single template that assumes you're building a single-page application, while Vue offers a wide variety of templates for various purposes and build systems.
 - It cannot generate projects from user-built templates, which can be especially useful for enterprise environments with pre-established conventions.

 It's important to note though that many of these limitations are intentional design decisions made by the create-react-app team and they do have their advantages.
-For example, as long your project's needs are very simple and you never need to "eject" to customize your build process, you'll be able to update it as a dependency.
+For example, as long as your project's needs are very simple and you never need to "eject" to customize your build process, you'll be able to update it as a dependency.
 You can read more about the [differing philosophy here](https://github.com/facebookincubator/create-react-app#philosophy).

 #### Scaling Down